starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 ### Heroic Games Launcher
+> [!caution]
+> We cannot guarantee that the alternative installation methods on this page will work or perform well.
+>
+> The recommended installation method is to follow our [Quick Start Guide](Quick-Start-Guide).
+>
+> If you proceed with an alternative installation method, please be aware that not many members of our community use these methods.
+We may not be able to provide support for these installations if something isn't working right.

 > [!important]
 > If using flatpak apps, ensure the install location is whitelisted using Flatseal or similar methods.
 >